-If you follow European society at all (which, call me shallow, but I do), you saw the 21st birthday soiree of Princess Olympia of Greece (pictured above courtesy of http://www.thesun.com).
+If you follow European society, you probably saw the 21st birthday soiree of Princess Olympia of Greece (pictured above courtesy of http://www.thesun.com).
 It took place this summer in the Cotswolds and sent my mom and I into an Internet rabbit hole admiring the clothes, the famous guests and those balloons that seemed to be pouring out of the chateau.
 I mean.
-Those!
-Balloons!
-I filed that image away and somehow managed to move on with my life until I saw these balloons popping up at events and famous locales worldwide … But my curiosity got the better of me after seeing THIS photo of the BHLDN bridal preview at Maman in NY a few weeks ago:
+THOSE.
+BALLOONS.
+I’d almost forgotten about them until I starting seeing similar balloons popping up at events and famous locales worldwide.
+Take, for example, this photo of the BHLDN bridal preview at Maman in New York a few weeks ago:

-Don’t expect to call and have Geronimo Baloons deliver to your doorstep.
+Don’t expect to call and have Geronimo Balloons delivered to your doorstep.
 That ship has sailed, as Zencirli is now flown all over the world to complete installations for brands like Chanel, T-Mobile and Oh Joy, to name a few.
 The installations come with a hefty price tag but tend to create a media and social media frenzy, which some might say is priceless in itself.

 photo courtesy of http://www.ohhappyday.com